jennabelle/travel-destination-voter/README.md

 # voting-server
-a full-stack app allowing group of users to live vote their favorite travel destination
+a full-stack app for groups to live vote their preferred travel destination